francescolonardo/eWPTv2-Preparation/05_testing_for_common_attacks.md

 [OWASP Top 10](https://owasp.org/www-project-top-ten/) is an awareness document, which outlines the most critical security risks to web applications.
 Pentesting is performed according to the OWASP TOP 10 standard to reduce/mitigate the security risks.

-In the exercise, we will focus on [OWASP A1 Injection](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A1-Injection) flaws and we will take a look at how to perform command injection attack on a vulnerable file backup utility application.
-The application creates a backup of the file in the "backup" directory on the server.
+In the exercise, <u>we will focus on [OWASP A1 Injection](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A1-Injection) flaws and we will take a look at how to perform command injection attack on a vulnerable file backup utility application</u>.
+The application creates a backup of the file in the `backup` directory on the server.

-**Objective:** Perform Command Injection on the web app.
+**Objective:** <u>Perform Command Injection on the web app</u>.

 Instructions:
 - This lab is dedicated to you!
 No other users are on this network :)